 Additional Sporting Activities

 We strive to provide children with other opportunities which we can not offer in school.
 This year, following the success of last year, we are providing children in years 3,4,5, and 6 with squash lessons at the local squash club.
 The impact of this is to increase participation in sport outside of school; improve hand eye co-ordination and physical fitness.
-We also off archery teaching to years 5 and 6 in the summer term.
-This not only teaches discipline but also furthers our work on hand-eye coordination and concentration.

 Our year 6 cohort of 2020-21 made excellent progress with swimming with 93% achieving the National Curriculum expectations.